Michael Gallagher (cyclist): Cycling

 Competing at the 2013 UCI Para-cycling Road World Championships in Baie-Comeau, Canada, he won a gold medal in the Men's Road Race C5.
 At the 2014 UCI Para-cycling Track World Championships in Aguascalientes, Mexico, he won the gold medal in the Men's 4 km Individual Pursuit C4.
 He broke the world record with a time of 4minutes and 24.057 seconds in the qualifying.

 At the 2015 UCI Para-cycling Track World Championships in Appledorn, Netherlands, he won the gold medal in the Men's 4 km Individual Pursuit C5 and a bronze medal in the 15 km Scratch Race C5.

 Competing at the 2015 UCI Para-cycling Road World Championships in Nottwil, Switzerland, he finished tenth in the Men's Time Trial C5 and fifth in the Men's Road Race C5.

 At the 2016 UCI Para-cycling Track World Championships in Montichiari, Italy, he defended his Men's 4 km Individual Pursuit C5 title by defeating fellow Australian Alistair Donohoe.

 In 2016, he was a Victorian Institute of Sport scholarship holder.

 In 2016 he was found to have tested positive for the banned substance EPO and removed from the Australian Paralympic team for Rio 2016 Paralympics.

 In 2023 he was part of Team HKL/ROKiTs WTRL APAC Open Shield A1 winning squad.

+He competed with Matt Sherwin (the 40yearpro) prior to his debut at the 2026 Tour of Magnificent Qinghai.